-- Harvesting or planting vegetables at the local community gardens
+- Plant or harvest vegetables at local community gardens

-The CSO organizes short-term projects on a regular basis as well as provides technical support and assistance to student groups or house communities who want to organize their own projects.
+The CSO organizes short-term projects on a regular basis and provides technical support and assistance to student groups or house communities who want to organize their own projects.
 Our short-term chairs are ready and able to assist with any and all details, including transportation.

 For more information about short-term projects, contact the short-term co-chairs.